TaleirOfDeynai/wip-ai-dungeon-mods/README.md

 ## Rushed Guide (with examples)

-### Oddities
-The code calls the identifiers in State-Engine entries `keys`, but I'll be referring to them as "tags" here, so they're less likely to be confused with "keyword".

-I intended to refactor this in code, but whatever.

 ### Vanilla World-Info Support
 This script should work with vanilla entries out-of-the-box.
 They can also use the new matcher features for both keywords and relations.